 tooshies by TOM

-Unfortunately, the short answer is no. Because our wipes are made from 100% biodegradable cellulose they are more absorbent than traditional poly blend wipes, what does this mean?
+At this stage we’ll only be able to offer the 70 pack in larger quantities.
+This is because our wipes are made from 100% biodegradable cellulose they are more absorbent than traditional poly blend wipes, what does this mean?
 It means they absorb more liquid and continue to do so over time, and the more wipes we put into a pack the more likely they are to dry out quickly.
 We are working to find alternative solutions to this, but in the meantime we’ve found that our uniquely textured wipes are so good a “wiping away” the messes on little tooshies that you’ll end up using less wipes per clean than you would with other brands so your pack should last a little longer!

 Our wipes are made from 100% cellulose and have no poly plastic binders which means they are biodegradable.
 They have been independently tested and will biodegrade and compost in municipal/industrial facilities according to ASTM D5338 and OECD 311 standards.
 The biodegradability timeframe is approx. 45 – 60 days.

 Please note that these tests are not carried out in home composting systems and for health and safety reasons, we do not recommend composting bodily fluids in home composting systems.